-Kyle Dellamura joined the Trust on May 7, 2019 as an Operations Analyst.
+Kyle Dellamura joined the Trust on May 7, 2019, as an Operations Analyst.
 Prior to joining the Trust, Mr. Dellamura worked at Morgan Stanley as an Operations Associate where he was responsible for trade processing and settlement as well as the monitoring of buy-in risk within Stock Loan Settlements.
 Mr. Dellamura earned a BA in International Business from Washington College.

 Liz Fisher is the Senior Investment Director of Fixed Income.
-She was named as Director of Fixed Income in April 2014 and promoted to Senior Investment Director of Fixed Income in 2019.
-Ms. Fisher joined the Trust as Senior Investment Analyst - Real Assets on December 3, 2007 and transitioned to the public markets team in 2013.
-Prior to joining the Trust, Ms. Fisher was a Senior Investment Analyst with the State

-Retirement and Pension System of Maryland for approximately two years, where she was responsible for oversight of the System's fixed income and real estate managers.
+Ms. Fisher joined the Trust on December 3, 2007 as Senior Investment Analyst - Real Assets and transitioned to the public markets team in 2013.
+Prior to joining the Trust, Ms. Fisher was a Senior Investment Analyst with the State Retirement and Pension System of Maryland for approximately two years, where she was responsible for oversight of the System's fixed income and real estate managers.
 Previously, she worked for Legg Mason Wood Walker, Inc. for approximately 13 years, with the majority of her tenure as a credit analyst and strategist in the Fixed Income Capital Markets group.
 Ms. Fisher is a CFA charterholder and earned a BS degree in business at the University of Maryland.

-J. Lodge Gillespie Jr joined the Trust on September 1, 2014 and serves as Senior Investment Director - Real Assets.
+J. Lodge Gillespie Jr joined the Trust on September 1, 2014, and serves as Senior Investment Director - Real Assets.
 Prior to joining the Trust, Mr. Gillespie was a Managing Director of Private Investments at The Investment Fund for Foundations (TIFF), where he managed a \$725 million portfolio of private real estate and natural resource investments on behalf of TIFF's non-profit foundation and endowment members.
 Mr. Gillespie previously spent three years with Standard & Poor's analyzing trends in the institutional investment marketplace.
 Mr. Gillespie received an AB degree from Colgate University and an MA degree from the University of Virginia.
 He is a CFA charterholder.

-Naya Gonzalez joined the Trust as the Office Manager on August 6, 2018.
+Naya Gonzalez was named Investment Associate for Private Markets on October 18, 2021.
+Ms. Gonzalez joined the Trust as Office Manager on August 6, 2018.
 Prior to joining the Trust, Ms. Gonzalez worked as the Operations Manager for GriffinWorx, and has over ten years of business management experience in various fields.
 Ms. Gonzalez received a BBA in Finance and a BA in Accounting from the University of the District of Columbia, and is currently pursuing a Master's degree in Business Administration from Howard University.